bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 React Native is used in many applications in production, but few of them can say that the complete App is based on React Native.

-As mentioned in the introduction, React Native is developed by Facebook, and earlier this year, Facebook announced that they would release the Messenger app, [written in native](https://engineering.fb.com/data-infrastructure/messenger/) where they would save lots of lots of memory.
+As mentioned in the introduction, React Native is developed by Facebook, and earlier this year, Facebook announced that they would release the Messenger app, [written in native](https://engineering.fb.com/data-infrastructure/messenger/) where:

+> Rewriting the Messenger codebase for a faster, smaller, and simpler messaging app

+So what will happen if Facebook don't use React Native anymore?

 # That was it!